Limit Consistency of Lattice Boltzmann Equations: Numerical methodology

-up to the \(k\)-th order limit consistency of \(\mathcal{B}\) to \(\mathcal{A}\). \end{lemma} \begin{remark} Having established the definition of limit consistency, we utilize the tool below to provide limit consistent discretizations of the sequential BGK Boltzmann equation, as suggested in Figure~\ref{fig:limitCons}.
+\begin{remark} Having established the definition of limit consistency, we utilize it below to provide limit consistent discretizations of families of BGK Boltzmann equations, as suggested in Figure~\ref{fig:limitCons}.
 In particular, we elaborate the previous work of Krause \cite{krause2010fluid} via reconstructing the discretizations and validating the procedure in terms of limit consistency. \end{remark}